-6. Evening Program
+6. Songtime & Evening Program

-First SSP Song Time!
-Work teams will be announced, get to know each other, and find out what their project for the week is and who the homeowners are.
+Work teams meet, get to know each other, and learn about their week's project and who the homeowners are.

-7. Bed Prep and Reflection
+7. Bed Prep & Reflection

 After everyone has met their work team and finished with evening program, everyone gets ready for bed.
-A Spiritual Reflection is led by staff to end the first day!
+Staff lead an Evening Devotional to end the first day!